Links to articles on the 1995 Disney film, Pocahontas

 by Amy Cappiccie, Janice Chadha, Muh Bi Lin, Frank Snyder, Journal of Teaching in Social Work, Volume 32, 2012 - Issue 1

-Cultural representations in Walt Disney films: Implications for social work education (PDF)
+Cultural representations in Walt Disney films: Implications for social work education

 by Katherine van Wormer, Cindy Juby, Journal of Social Work 0(0) 1–17, 2015